GoogleChrome/web.dev/src/site/content/en/fast/using-lighthouse-bot-to-set-a-performance-budget/index.md

 stuff for you.
 [Travis CI](https://travis-ci.com/) is a great service that automatically runs tests for your app in the cloud every time you push new code.

-Lighthouse Bot integrates with Travis CI, and its performance budget feature ensures that you won't accidentally downgrade performance without noticing.
+Lighthouse Bot integrates with Travis CI, and it's performance budget feature ensures that you won't accidentally downgrade performance without noticing.
 You can [configure your repository](https://help.github.com/articles/about-required-status-checks/) so that it won't allow merging pull-requests if the Lighthouse scores fall below